-- We will continue to ensure that teaching and learning opportunities meet the needs of all pupils. - We will make appropriate provision for all pupils who belong to vulnerable groups. - This includes assessing and addressing the needs of our disadvantaged pupils/pupils from service/adopted families. - Although the use of FSM is a generally reliable and nationally accepted method of identifying socially or financially disadvantaged pupils, we recognise that: - $\circ~$ Not all pupils who receive FSM are socially disadvantaged. - $\circ~$ Not all socially disadvantaged pupils are registered for FSM. - We reserve the right additionally to allocate the pupil premium to support any pupil the school has legitimately identified as being disadvantaged, following a needs analysis (See Pupil Premium annual report).
+- We will continue to ensure that teaching and learning opportunities meet the needs of all pupils. - We will make appropriate provision for all pupils who belong to vulnerable groups. - This includes assessing and addressing the needs of our disadvantaged pupils/pupils from service/adopted families. - Although the use of FSM is a generally reliable and nationally accepted method of identifying socially or financially disadvantaged pupils, we recognise that: - Not all pupils who receive FSM are socially disadvantaged. - o Not all socially disadvantaged pupils are registered for FSM. - We reserve the right additionally to allocate the pupil premium to support any pupil the school has legitimately identified as being disadvantaged, following a needs analysis (See Pupil Premium annual report on school website).

-Specific Barriers to Learning for our children:
+Specific Barriers to Learning for our children this year: (Needs analysis)

 - Parental engagement.

+- Behaviour support

-- Weak language and communication skills.
+- Language and communication skills.

 - Lack of confidence.

-- Emotional and behaviour difficulties.
+- Emotional and behaviour difficulties (Wellbeing support).

-- Attendance and punctuality issues.
+- Cost of extra-curricular activities and school resources.